dr-leo/pandaSDMX/doc/overview.rst

 Extensive information on SDMX, including learning material, is available in multiple places on the Internet.
 :ref:`As stated<not-the-standard>`, the documentation you are reading does not duplicate this information.
-This overview page provides notes to help explain *how* :mod:`pandaSDMX` implements the standards, in order to help you make use of it.
+This overview page provides (1) references and (2) brief explanation of *how* :mod:`pandaSDMX` implements the standards.

 .. _resources:

 Other resources
 ===============

-If you want to learn about SDMX *in general*, please make use of the following resources—and offer feedback to help improve them!
+The following references and learning materials explain SDMX *in general*:

 - Wikipedia's `SDMX page <https://en.wikipedia.org/wiki/SDMX>`_ page gives a simple summary in 6 languages.
 - Eurostat's `SDMX ‘InfoSpace’ <https://ec.europa.eu/eurostat/web/sdmx-infospace/welcome>`_ contains many guides and tutorials, from beginner to advanced levels.